-The first thing to realize is that TV networks who broadcast professional tennis generally don’t report forced errors.
+The first thing to realize is that forced errors are rarely reported by TV networks when they broadcast tennis.
 They stick to a straight winners and unforced error count.
 So, where do forced errors come into it?

 The Difference Between a Forced Error and an Unforced Error